MolSSI-Education/python-package-best-practices/_episodes/09-documentation.md

 Commit and push - your documentation should build successfully and you should be able to view it!

+Later, when you share distributions of your package, you will want people to be able to find this documentation easily.
+Update your `README.md` and `setup.cfg` files with your new rtd URL.

 {% include links.md %}